Throne of Blood

 “The men we’re talking about don’t have any respect for badges, no matter what color they are.
 They have even less respect for black men carrying badges.”

-Back on Mayfield Rd. they went across the street again.
+Returning to Mayfield Rd. they went back across the street again.
 Frank slipped back into Corbo’s and came out with a cold bottle of San Pellegrino.
-He looked back at the church.
-“They have a weekend here called the ‘The Feast of the Assumption’ every summer.
-It’s some kind of fundraiser.
+He looked down at the church.
+“They have a weekend here called the Feast of the Assumption every summer.
+It’s a kind of fundraiser.
 They hoist the Virgin Mary up on a platform, march her around, and everybody pins dollar bills on her.
-There are so many people nobody can move.”
+There are so many people in the crowd nobody can move.”

 They went up the hill.
 They stopped when they got to the New Mayfield Repertory Cinema.
-“Opening Soon – Classic and Foreign Films” an a-frame sidewalk sign announced.
-“It’s some Jew who lost his job teaching English out in the suburbs,” Frank said pointing at the sign.
+“Opening Soon – Classic and Foreign Films” an a-frame sign on the sidewalk announced.
+“It’s some bookworm who lost his job teaching English out in the suburbs,” Frank said pointing at the sign.
 “He got a year’s pay in the downsize and is re-opening this place.
 He thinks between the arty college crowd down on Euclid Ave. and the grab bag hippies up on Coventry Rd. he can turn a hobby into a business.”

-Tyrone wanted to say something about calling Jews Jews but wasn’t sure what to say.
-It was dawning on him that Frank was less mean mouthed than missing a sense of properness.
-He wasn’t a babe in the woods by any means but for a big city cop he was somehow more country than big city.
-He was like white men in Alabama who couldn’t help themselves.
 A glass encased poster for the opening movie said “La Strada.”
 It was an Italian movie with Anthony Quin and Richard Basehart in it.
 Anthony Quinn looked musclebound.
 Richard Basehart was wearing angel wings and walking a tightrope.
 The love interest was somebody by the name of Giulietta Masina.
 She wore a bowler hat and had a clown’s dot on the tip of her nose.
 She didn’t look like any leading lady Tyrone had ever seen.
 The director was somebody by the name of Federico Fellini.
 Tyrone had never heard of him.
+He had never seen any movies like “La Strada” down south.

-“The funny thing about it is, he had to talk to Blackie first about getting this place,” Frank said.
+“The funny thing about it is, he had to first talk to Blackie about getting the theater,” Frank said.

 “Who’s that?”
 Tyrone asked.

-“That’s Jim Licavoli, one of the mob bosses here.
-They had lunch together and he finally gave the Jew his blessing to lease the Mayfield, even though he didn’t have any ownership in it.
+“That’s Jim Licavoli, one of the Mob bosses here, probably going to be the next top guy.
+They had lunch together and he finally gave the bookworm his blessing to lease the Mayfield, even though Blackie doesn’t have any ownership in it.
+His word is more law here than ours.
 It used to be a vaudeville theater that closed six or seven years ago.
-The way Blackie looked at it, strippers were OK but foreign movies were immoral.”
+The way Blackie sees it, strippers are OK but foreign movies might be immoral.”

 “Why do you call him Blackie?
 His name came up in a file, but it said he’s called Jack White.”